RobertsLab/resources/protocols/SRM-data-Analyses.md

 ### Step 3b: Analyze data as appropriate

 Analysis methods will vary based on project.
+Similar projects have used NMDS, ANOSIM and ROC curves as outputs.